paulgortmaker/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    parameter implies no branch and only works when the transfer protocol is ``file://``.

+-  *"altref":* Enables cloned ``git://`` URLs to use the named peer from the downloads dir as a reference through the standard git alternates file for clone (see ``-reference``) and subseqent operations.
+Recipe is responsible (via fetch dependency) for ensuring the reference is populated/cloned prior to being called on to act as a reference.

 Here are some example URLs: ::

    SRC_URI = "git://git.oe.handhelds.org/git/vip.git;tag=version-1"